/* */

 Upon reading this Jumpstart page, you will be able to read the Alike English version of Peoplese.

 2. Sound Spell Same.
-If you hear a word, you know how to spell it; if you read a word, you know how to pronounce it.
+If you hear a word, you know how to spell it; if you read a word, you know

 The prefixes and suffixes are separated from the root word by a hyphenette (a half-length hyphen).